Homepage / Cancer Info: Cancer AWARENESS

 Cervical Cancer

-Cervical Cancer is a cancer arising from the cervix.
+Cervical Cancer is a cancer arising from the cervix or in the any layer of the wall of the cervix.
 It is due to the abnormal growth of cells that have the ability to invade or spread to other parts of the body.

 The links below will take you directly to the website's pages on Cervical Cancer